google/WebFundamentals/src/content/en/updates/posts/2016/06/webrtc-ecdsa.markdown

 Until recently, WebRTC used RSA-1024 keys for certificates.
 There are several disadvantages with these keys:

-* Generating RSA-1024 keys adds around 1000ms to call setup time.
+* Generating RSA-1024 keys adds up to around 1000ms to call setup time.
 * 1024-bit RSA keys do not provide adequate cryptographic strength.

-Because certificate generation with RSA-1024 is slow, some sites have resorted to preparing certificates in advance or reusing them.
+Because certificate generation with RSA-1024 is slow, some mobile apps have resorted to preparing certificates in advance or reusing them.

 The key strength issue could be resolved by going to 2048-bit RSA keys or more, but that would delay call setup by several additional seconds.
 Instead of changing the RSA key size, Chrome 52 implements ECDSA keys (Elliptic Curve Digital Signature Algorithm) for use in certificates.
 These are as strong as 3072-bit RSA keys‚ but several thousand times faster: call setup overhead with ECDSA is just a few milliseconds.